ginnymahant/amsutility/README.md

 Apex Managed Sharing utility has been developed so it can be used to -

-  Provide access to different users to records of multiple object at a time
+  Provide access to different users to records of multiple objecst at a time

   Revoke access of different users to records of multiple objects at a time

   Share a single record or bulk records (>10K) – the utility figures out on it own if it needs to use async mode for bulk data access

-  Specify reason(Rowcause) of choice - Manual or Apex Sharing Reason
+  Specify reason(Rowcause) of choice - Apex Sharing Reason

-Following feature of the utility make it easy to use in code -
+Following features of the utility make it easy to use in code -

-  Utilize utility from code - Singleton Pattern so can be used across multiple classes without needing to pass references.
+  Invoke utility from code - Singleton Pattern so can be used across multiple classes without needing to pass references.
 1 class – 2 methods for sharing and revoking each

-  Utilize utility from flows - Can be invoked as an Apex Action by flows (WIP)
+  Invoke utility from flows - Can be invoked as an Apex Action by flows (WIP)

   Configureable Stop switch for bulk mode sharing and revoking of access incase something goes wrong

 Source Code -

-  This utility consists of four apex classes, a custom metadata and a custom setting -
+  This utility consists of five apex classes, a custom metadata and a custom setting -

 Custom Metadata